tasmota/Berry_playground/modules/folders/README.md

 #### [testzap.be](./testzap.be)

-Creates some folders and files and then zpa them.
+Creates some folders and files and then zap them.

-Example of usage of path.mkdir() and path.rmdir()
+Example of usage of path.mkdir() and path.rmdir(), plus other file features.

 ### Acknowledgements

-Me.

 ### Alternative approaches